×

 When we asked people why foreigners move to Poland, they responded:

 "Poland is an attractive destination for expats due to its low cost of living, vibrant culture, and excellent job opportunities.
 The country is also known for its stunning landscapes, rich history, and friendly people.
 Additionally, Poland is a great place to learn a new language, as it is home to many universities and language schools.
-With its strong economy and growing infrastructure, Poland is an ideal place for expats to settle down and start a new life," replied one expat when asked about moving to Poland.
+With its strong economy and growing infrastructure, Poland is an ideal place for expats to settle down and start a new life," commented one expat living in Poland.

 How are healthcare services Poland?